 - Posterior waistline (‘muffin top’)

 A certified Vanquish practitioner can help you determine if Vanquish could be effective in treating your specific problem area.

-» If you’ve been thinking about getting Vanquish to eliminate those last few pounds of unwanted fat, we can help you find a qualified cosmetic doctor in your area.
+» If you’ve been thinking about getting Vanquish to eliminate those last few pounds of unwanted fat, our medical review team can help you.

 What do the experts say about Vanquish?